sajid3366/course-registration/README.md

 Discuss how you managed the state in your assignment project.

 => I use side effect as useEffect for fetch data from data.json file and set those data into setCarts which is a useState hooks in Carts.jsx.
-=> After fetching data I use useState hook in App.jsx and set the innitial value as an empty array.
+=> After fetching data I use useState hook in App.jsx and set the initial value as an empty array.
 Then set a new array in that useState.
 => I also use in App.jsx useState for credit hour, total price and remaining credit hour.
-Remaining credit hour useState innitial value is 20.
+Remaining credit hour useState initial value is 20.